rajkangr/LexiGlove/README.md

 ## Future Modifications
 The project currently is just a proof of concept, so many main features are not yet implemented.
 Some features that can be added include:
 - Bluetooth and IMU compatibility
+- Full alphabet and basic signs coded in
 - Custom PCB design instead of breadboard for replication
 - Two hand compatibility (second glove)
 - Camera using machine learning to check facial expressions of wearer